soapdog/patchfox/README.md

 ## Setup & Building

-Patchfox uses [Mithril](https://mithril.js.org), [Electron](https://electronjs.org) and requires [NodeJS](https://nodejs.org) for development.
+Patchfox requires [NodeJS](https://nodejs.org) for development.
 After you have NodeJS installed, you can install the dependencies with:

 ```
 $ npm install
 ```

-And run a development version of the app using:
+And run the backend use:

 ```
 $ npm run start
 ```

-To build use:
+To run the minimal UI use:

 ```
-$ npm run build
+$ npm run ui
 ```